galaxyproject/galaxy-cloudman-playbook/README.md

 in the `group_vars` folder.
 Make sure to change the value of `psql_galaxyftp_password` in `group_vars/all`!
 Next, create a copy of `inventory/cloud-builder.sample` as `inventory/cloud-builder` and provide the IP address of the target machine under both under `image-builder` and `galaxyFS-builder` host groups.
-Once the setting are to your liking, run the role with
+Once the settings are to your liking, run the role with

     ansible-playbook -i inventory/cloud-builder cloud.yml --tags "server"